michaelpb/pta/content/en/join/_index.md

 ### **Learn More**

-If you’re interested in keeping tabs on our work or hearing about upcoming events, email pta@eastbaydsa.org or follow us on twitter [@peopletransit](https://twitter.com/PeopleTransit)
+If you’re interested in keeping tabs on our work or hearing about upcoming events, [sign up here](https://airtable.com/apppju288XJAPMvfu/pagfgMsV6zGgpUkov/form) or email pta@eastbaydsa.org

 ### **Upcoming Events**

-**September 2025 Canvassing**
+**Fall 2025 Canvassing**

 The People's Transit Alliance (PTA) is launching a Fix Our Schedules campaign to push for predictable and realistic schedules that ensure drivers get their breaks and riders get reliable service.
 Supporting ATU 192, we're demanding better schedules and better bus service in low-income areas.

-Over the next month, we'll be doing poster canvasses in the East Bay to help get out the word about supporting AC Transit drivers.
+Over the next months, we'll be doing poster canvasses in the East Bay to help get out the word about supporting AC Transit drivers.
 We'll be distributing posters to businesses to place posters in their storefronts so drivers feel community support.

 [Sign Up Here](https://forms.gle/b61jPytjmtCiMppPA)